-The renewal of existing contracts with large retailers and the signing of new ones confirm that we remain the printer of choice within this market segment in Canada.
+The renewal of existing contracts with large retailers and the execution of new ones confirm that we remain the printer of choice within this market segment in Canada.
 We believe that it is the reach of our distribution network that has differentiated us in the market from our competitors and the convenience of our methods that made us the Canadian market leader in this industry.

-Our Distribution Group distributes each week in Québec most local newspapers and flyers of major national, regional and local retailers.
-This Group competes for distribution of advertising materials and other products with direct mail services and some other distribution companies, as well as Canada Post.
-Moreover, the City of Mirabel, Québec, recently modified its regulation to prohibit the distribution of printed advertising materials unless the owner or occupant posts a sticker indicating that they accept to receive printed advertising materials (opt-in).
-In Québec, local newspapers are generally distributed by our Distribution Group with printed advertising materials.
+We distribute each week in Québec most local newspapers and flyers of major national, regional and local retailers.
+Our distribution services compete for the distribution of advertising materials and other products with direct mail services and some other distribution companies, as well as Canada Post.
+Moreover, the City of Mirabel, Québec, modified in 2019 its regulation to prohibit the distribution of printed advertising materials unless the owner or occupant posts a sticker indicating that they accept to receive printed advertising materials (opt-in).
+In Québec, local newspapers are generally distributed through our distribution services with printed advertising materials.
 In addition, the regulation establishes a different system for Canada Post.
-We are seeking to have the regulation declared null and void on the grounds that it infringes the right to freedom of expression guaranteed by the Canadian Charter of Rights and Freedoms and the Québec Charter of Human Rights and Freedoms and the right to information protected by the Québec Charter, and that it is discriminatory.
-We understand that other municipalities could potentially adopt similar regulations.
+We are seeking to have the regulation declared null and void on the grounds that it infringes the right to freedom of expression guaranteed by the Canadian Charter of Rights and Freedoms and the Québec Charter of Human Rights and Freedoms and the right to information protected by the Québec Charter, and that it is discriminatory and abusive.
+Other municipalities could potentially adopt similar regulations.
 We intend to challenge any regulations in that regard that would be adopted elsewhere.
 Should we fail to get such changes to regulations declared null and void, it could have an impact on our business model and, consequently, our net earnings.
 We are also working together with government bodies to demonstrate the potential effect of such regulations on the value chain as a whole, jobs, citizens, local newspapers and the Corporation.

-As for the Targeo division of our Distribution Group, it competes, with regard to distribution management, with Geomedia Inc., Prospect Media Group Ltd., Market Focus Direct Inc. and Novus Media Inc.
+As for the Targeo division of TC Transcontinental Printing, it competes, with regard to distribution management, with Geomedia Inc., Prospect Media Group Ltd., Market Focus Direct Inc. and Novus Media Inc.